LordVitiate/root4duckdb/README.md

 root4duckdb is currently a **research prototype**, not a production-ready data platform.

-The main architectural ideas are implemented and validated: universal ROOT object traversal, relational flattening, reusable basket metadata, selective decoding, SQL execution and Iceberg-backed dataset snapshots.
+The main architectural ideas are implemented and validated: universal ROOT object traversal, relational flattening, selective serialized decoding, native multi-file execution, reusable basket metadata, SQL execution and Iceberg-backed dataset snapshots.
 However, the project still requires substantial engineering before it can be considered safe for general production use.

-### Priorities

-- [ ] **Simplify the build**
-  Reduce the compiler, ROOT, DuckDB and Iceberg integration complexity and provide reproducible binary packages.

-- [ ] **Validate the full ROOT type system**
-  Extend integration tests across primitive types, arrays, inheritance, pointers, nested STL containers, split levels and schema variations.

-- [ ] **Refactor the reader and planner**
-  Separate semantic traversal, physical layout discovery, serialized decoding, indexing and query planning into stable internal components.

-- [ ] **Complete query optimizations**
-  Improve projection pushdown, multi-column predicate planning, Bloom-filter selection, basket scheduling, aggregate pushdown and early termination.

-- [ ] **Support additional ROOT structures**
-  Add first-class SQL access to objects such as `TH1`, `TH2`, `TGraph`, `RNTuple` and other common ROOT data structures.

-- [ ] **Improve catalog integration**
-  Harden Iceberg publication, snapshot updates, schema evolution, recovery and interoperability with external catalogs.

-- [ ] **Add distributed execution**
-  Distribute indexing and query tasks across multiple machines while preserving deterministic snapshots, bounded memory usage and exact row identity.

-- [ ] **Run larger production-scale validation**
-  Test complete experimental datasets, heterogeneous file generations, remote storage, failures, retries and concurrent readers.

-- [ ] **Build a DAG-based execution layer**
-  Represent indexing and query work as an explicit dependency graph that can be distributed across multiple nodes, resumed after failures and inspected at every stage.
-The DAG must preserve deterministic snapshots, exact lineage, bounded resource usage, retries and validation before publication.

-Contributions are particularly valuable in ROOT layout coverage, DuckDB optimization, Iceberg interoperability, packaging and distributed execution.

-> **The current release demonstrates the architecture and its performance potential.
-The next stage is turning that working prototype into a maintainable production system.**
+The [direct multi-file performance notes](docs/direct-multifile-scan.md#development-directions) connect these directions to the bottlenecks observed in the measured scan.

 ## Developer and contributing